MaxGreil/sradcqc/README.md

 ```

 You must give in the SRA ID to download the .fastq files from.
 Optionally, you can specify the Nextflow output directory with flag `--outdir <folder>`.
 By default, all resulting files will be saved in folder `data`.

+Potential SRA IDs for download can be inspected using the [SRA Explorer](https://sra-explorer.info/).

 ## Installation